rea-and/vector-infinity/README.md

 **Note:** For OAuth authentication (Gmail, Calendar), you need HTTPS.
 See the [HTTPS Setup](#https-setup-for-oauth-required-for-gmail-api) section below.

-**Note:** OAuth authentication (like Gmail) requires HTTPS, so use Option A if you need to authenticate plugins.

 ### 3. Configuration

 #### Environment Variables